 There was only one incident of a sex difference in the reliability of PA measures.
 For the relative reliability of 10MVPA, males correlation slope was found to be greater than females (Fig 1B, z = -2.20, p < 0.05).
-Males and females had similar levels of GENEA measured 10MVPA, sMVPA, and Total SB (Fig 3) therefore, it seems unlikely that one of the groups performed tasks that were not as memorable during the monitoring week (49).
+Males and females had similar levels of GENEA measured 10MVPA, sMVPA, and Total SB (Fig 3) therefore, it seems unlikely that one of the groups performed tasks that were not as memorable during the monitoring week [49].
 Unfortunately, participants did not wear GENEA prior to the completion of the first visit IPAQ.
-Therefore, we cannot be sure whether this suggested sex difference was a result of changeable memory within groups or actual inter-week behaviour change (42).
+Therefore, we cannot be sure whether this suggested sex difference was a result of changeable memory within groups or actual inter-week behaviour change [42].

 As a result of the IPAQ overestimating 10MVPA and underestimating Total SB, the majority of participants were placed into a higher physical behaviour classification than they actually were (Table 3).
-A previous attempt to correctly classify older adults (66 – 85 years) as physically active had found an 81% (k = 0.448, p < 0.001) agreement between IPAQ and waist mounted accelerometer data (23).
+A previous attempt to correctly classify older adults (66 – 85 years) as physically active had found an 81% (k = 0.448, p < 0.001) agreement between IPAQ and waist mounted accelerometer data [18].
 For direct comparison, of the 12 participants that were physically active in the current study, based on GENEA data (Active Couch Potato and Active Ambulator), 100% of those participants were correctly classified as physically active by the IPAQ.
 However, an additional 62 participants were also classed as physically active by the IPAQ causing only 14% of participants to be classified as physically inactive by the IPAQ.
 Overall, the IPAQ was only able to correctly classify 2% (k = -0.01, p = 0.55) of the participants into one of the four physical behaviour groups for the pooled, male and female populations, causing no participants to be classed as a Couch Potato (Table 3).
 In addition, sex had no effect on the ability of the IPAQ to correctly classify physical behaviour levels (Chi2 = 0.001, p = 0.97).